 Cell phones may not be seen or heard during class time unless permitted by the teacher.
-This means that a cell phone may not be used for communication or any other purpose, including but not limited to: as a camera, a calculator, a timepiece, or to send messages in class.
+This means that a cell phone may not be used for phone calls, text messages, social media communication, or for any other purpose, including but not limited to use as: a camera, a calculator, or a timepiece.

-Wearables (smartwatches and other wearable technology) are permitted, but cannot be used for distractive or non-academic purposes during class.
+Wearables (smartwatches and other wearable technology) are permitted, but cannot be used for distracting or non-academic purposes during class.
 All rules regarding cell phones also apply to wearable devices.

 If a student violates this rule, the device(s) may be confiscated by Deans or Administration to be picked up by a parent or guardian.
 Additionally, the student may be assigned a classroom detention.
 All confiscated devices are subject to search by Deans and Administration.
-Repeated violations will be treated as defiance and turned over to the Deans and may result in Saturday detention, probation, or strict probation.
+Repeated violations will be treated as defiance and turned over to the Deans, and may result in Saturday detention, probation, or strict probation.